open-telemetry/opentelemetry-specification/specification/baggage/api.md

 REQUIRED parameters:

-`Name` the name for which to set the value.
+`Name` The name for which to set the value.
+This is string-valued.

-`Value` the value to set.
+`Value` The value to set.
+This is string-valued.

 OPTIONAL parameters:

+`Metadata` Optional metadata associated with the name-value pair.
+An opaque string with no semantic meaning.

-`Context` the context containing the `Baggage` in which to set the baggage entry.
+`Context` The context containing the `Baggage` in which to set the baggage entry.

 ### Remove baggage